VincentQQu/NVS-SQA/README.md

 # NVS-SQA

-Official implementation of "NVS-SQA: Exploring Self-Supervised Quality Representation Learning for Neurally Synthesized Scenes without References" [arxiv](https://arxiv.org/abs/2501.06488)).
+Official implementation of "NVS-SQA: Exploring Self-Supervised Quality Representation Learning for Neurally Synthesized Scenes without References" [arxiv](https://arxiv.org/abs/2501.06488)) (accepted by TPAMI).

 ### New: you can now install it via pip!